Court decides QPA calculations in NSA TMA III decision

 This timeline might help you get a better understanding of the chronology of the NSA’s open negotiation period:

 The next big component of the changes in the proposed rule applies to the IDR process itself.
-Stay tuned for our upcoming blog on that soon.
+Be sure to also read about the new timelines for IDR fees.